Beautiful places in Ireland to visit

 Or you can just enjoy a walk around the beautiful park and enjoy a little bit more of the place.
 There are many paths to choose from

 If it’s raining, it can get a little muddy, so wear suitable clothing and footwear and enjoy it.
 It is a lot better when the sun is shining, though.
 Contributed by Thais at World Trip Diaries

-12 Molly Gallivan’s Farm From Stephanie at Fangirl
+12 Molly Gallivan’s Farm

-I’ve spent about a month exploring all over the Emerald Isle, and one of my absolute favorite things to do is to visit a traditional Irish Farm like Molly Gallivan’s in Bonane near Kenmare.
+I’ve spent about a month exploring all over the Emerald Isle, and one of my absolute favourite things to do is to visit a traditional Irish Farm like Molly Gallivan’s in Bonane near Kenmare.
 The owners, Stephen and Frances, bring you into their home and explain the history of the farm.

-Highlights include learning about the famine at the famine house on the property, meeting the wonderful farm animals like their pig Black Pudding and their rascally donkeys, and watching a bread making demonstration.
+Highlights include learning about the famine at the famine house on the property, meeting the wonderful farm animals like their pig Black Pudding and their rascally donkeys, and watching a bread-making demonstration.
 When you’re done with your visit, you can shop in their gift shop and buy local wool products like beautiful sweaters, or if you’re adventurous try their homemade moonshine.
-If you are ever in southwestern Ireland, I highly recommends putting Molly Gallivan’s on your itinerary.
+If you are ever in southwestern Ireland, I highly recommend putting Molly Gallivan’s on your itinerary.
+From Stephanie at Fangirl

 13 Ballybunion Cliff Walk

 The Wild Atlantic Way is filled with stunning walks, but one of the most beautiful stretches of coastline hugs the cliffs just outside the town of Ballybunion in County Kerry.
 The well-marked winding path leading north from town will allow you to take in beautiful vistas of vibrant green cliff-sides and wild beaches set against the raging Atlantic Ocean (you can even try your luck surfing in it if you dare).

-Some of the rock formations along the way true delight, as the rough ocean water in places has worn offshore cliffs into odd shapes and arches.
+Some of the rock formations along the way are true delights, as the rough ocean water in places has worn offshore cliffs into odd shapes and arches.
 Be sure to cover up for the walk, as the elements can be a bit strong along the walk, but the stunning vistas will be well worth it.
 Best yet, the path is often relatively empty so you may find that you have this gorgeous corner of Ireland all to yourself.

-14 Guinness Storehouse in Dublin from Laura of Savored Sips
+14 Guinness Storehouse in Dublin

 It doesn’t matter how many times I’ve visited Dublin, I go to the Guinness Storehouse every single time.
 It’s not a typical visit to a brewery.
 It’s more like a mini theme park for adults.
 The experience starts with a short introduction that will familiarize you with the place.
-There are seven floors to Storehouse which you can explore at our own pace.
+There are seven floors to Storehouse which you can explore at your own pace.

 You can walk through displays and exhibits that teach you the process of making beer.
 After you’ve soaked up all the knowledge, you’ll have an opportunity to pour your own perfect pint of Guinness (yes, there’s an art to it), and participate in a taste experience that introduces you to the various aromas associated with beer so you can identify different characteristics in the beer.

-The Guinness Storehouse is open year round, 7 days a week.
-Tickets cost around 20 euros for adults and can be purchased at the door or in advance (sometimes at a discount).
+The Guinness Storehouse is open year-round, 7 days a week.
+Tickets cost around 20 euros for adults and can be purchased at the door or in advance (sometimes at a discount). from Laura of Savored Sips

 15 Visiting Galway

 When I decided to visit Galway to see a friend of mine, I wasn’t sure what to expect.
 I didn’t know much about the city, I had no idea what you could do there.
 I was very much in the dark.
 Turns out, Galway is one of the most interesting places to visit in Ireland!